taqin/react-bulma-tsx/README.md

-# React starter with Bulma integration.
+# React starter with Bulma integration written in Typescript.

 ## Notes
 1. Added Axios to connect with an API service.